dogukan1047/Admiral_Sunk_Python/README.md

 # Admiral_Sunk_Python
-The admiral sunk game played against the computer on the console()
+The admiral sunk game played against the computer on the console();